ayushsurana2004/gym_website/README.md

 # gym_website
-This is a cover page for a gym_website.
+This is a basic architecture for a gym_website.